TobyAndToby/generate-license-file/README.md

 If you don't supply an input file, and the CLI is able to detect a package.json in the folder you run the command from, then it will allow you to run the command using the detected file.

+To disable the spinner which appears in the terminal while the file is being generated you can also pass in the `--no-spinner` flag.

 ## Installation and Usage (Programmatic use)

 ```